Decay of the Weyl curvature in expanding black hole cosmologies: Introduction

-``Decay'', and its ``uniformity'' refer to a parameter like $r$ in the Schwarzschild de Sitter example, but as we shall see even the definition of a suitable time function is non-trivial, because depening on the choice of a function the set of points at ``infinity'' where $r=\infty$ is located on a different ``surface'', which may or may not be partly contained in the spacetime manifold.\footnote{We will discuss this issue further in Section~\ref{sec:intro:basic}, and at length with an example in de Sitter in Section~\ref{sec:desitter:double}.
-Interestingly, in a different context, namely in the study of relativistic compressible fluids, a similar issue appears for the characterisation of the ``singular hypersurface'' in the formation of shocks; see Chapter~15 in \cite{ch:shocks}.} With a ``good choice'' of a time function~$r$, we will then establish that under our assumptions all components of the Weyl curvature decay at ``\emph{almost} the rate'' indicated in \eqref{eq:weyl:sds:intro}.
+``Decay'', and its ``uniformity'' refer to a parameter like $r$ in the Schwarzschild de Sitter example, but as we shall see even the definition of a suitable time function is non-trivial.
+The reason the definition of $r$ is a non-trivial question is that we subject it to the following two requirements: \begin{itemize} \item The function $r$ is a time-function on $\mathcal{R}$ --- i.e.~it is strictly increasing along any future-directed time-like curve --- and the zero level set of $1/r$ can be identified with $\mathcal{I}^+$. \item The function $r$ is defined by a purely geometric construction, and fully determined by gauge choices on $\mathcal{C}\cup\overline{\mathcal{C}}$. \end{itemize} In \cite{schlue:optical} it is shown in particular that --- in the context of using optical functions as the purely geometric means by which $r$ is defined --- the first requirement is not stable at all under perturbations of the gauge choices on $\mathcal{C}\cup\overline{\mathcal{C}}$; see Section~\ref{sec:intro:basic} for a qualitative discussion.
+(The paper \cite{schlue:optical} then also identifies a useful criterion for both requirements to be satisfied, and gives a construction of non-trivial optical functions, and hence time functions in a simplified setting.)
+In this paper we essentially assume that both requirements are fulfilled, and we will then establish that under our assumptions \emph{all} components of the Weyl curvature decay at precisely the rate indicated in \eqref{eq:weyl:sds:intro}.

-In Section~\ref{sec:intro:basic} we discuss the basic difficulties related to a suitable choice of coordinates which covers the domain of development, and correctly parametrizes future null infinity.
-In Section~\ref{sec:intro:foliation} we highlight some of the assumptions made in this paper, in particular we identify a suitable notion of expansion at the level of mean curvatures.
+In Section~\ref{sec:intro:basic} we discuss the basic difficulties related to a suitable choice of coordinates which covers the domain of development, and correctly parametrizes future null infinity.\footnote{Interestingly, in a different context, namely in the study of relativistic compressible fluids, a similar issue appears for the characterisation of the ``singular hypersurface'' in the formation of shocks; see Chapter~15 in \cite{ch:shocks}.} In Section~\ref{sec:intro:foliation} we highlight some of the assumptions made in this paper, in particular we identify a suitable notion of expansion at the level of mean curvatures.
 Then we proceed to a more precise statement of the result in Section~\ref{sec:intro:result}, and discuss some of the ideas and difficulties of the proof in Section~\ref{sec:intro:proof}.
-In Section~\ref{sec:intro:preview} we briefly sketch some of the ideas relevant for the recovery of the assumptions, which is the topic of a subsequent paper.
-(Nonetheless, it is important to illustrate the consistency of the assumptions already at this stage.)
-Finally, we discuss the relation of this result to earlier work, in particular Friedrich's proof of the stability of de Sitter, in Section~\ref{sec:intro:earlier}.
+Finally, we discuss the relation of this result to earlier work, in particular Friedrich's proof of the stability of the de Sitter solution, in Section~\ref{sec:intro:earlier}.